 With active-safety features now appearing on even basic compact cars, the subcompact segment risks falling behind in an area buyers deem important.
 The 2018 Chevy Sonic is competitive in its class, though hardly at the forefront among small cars overall.
 We rate it at 7 out of 10 for safety, giving it extra points for its five-star overall rating and affordable active-safety options.
 (Read more about how we rate cars.)

 All Sonics come with 10 airbags and a rearview camera as standard equipment.
 Optional safety features come bundled in a $495 Driver Confidence Package that includes parking assist, forward-collision alert, and lane-departure warning, available on mid-level LT and top-end Premier trim levels.
-That’s a good value until more advanced feature—including adaptive cruise control, automatic emergency braking, and active lane control—make their way into subcompacts.
+That’s a good value until more advanced features—including adaptive cruise control, automatic emergency braking, and active lane control—make their way into subcompacts.

 2018 Chevrolet Sonic

 The 2018 Chevy Sonic has carefully packaged trim levels and features, but nothing stands out as distinctive in the segment.

 In the latter part of its model life, the 2018 Chevrolet Sonic has a straightforward lineup of three trim levels: the base LS, the mid-range LT, and the top-end Premier for the sedan, with only the upper two offered on the hatchback.
 The LS offers only the base 1.8-liter engine, both engine options and gearboxes are offered on the LT, and the Premier only comes with the turbo-4.
 We give the Sonic average ratings for its standard and optional features, then knocked off a point for the econobox wind-up windows and steel wheels of its base version.
 That brought the score down to 4 out of 10 points.
 (Read more about how we rate cars.)